New President to Ecuador Central Bank

 Ecuador's Central Bank board on Wednesday elected former International Monetary Fund adviser Mauricio Yepez as president of the body in charge of monitoring the country's economy and monetary reserves.

-Yepez, 44, was optimistic that after suffering a 7.3 percent decline in 1999, Ecuador's economy has shown signs of recovery that will permit long
+Yepez, 44, was optimistic that after suffering a 7.3 percent decline in 1999, Ecuador's economy has shown signs of recovery that will permit long-term planning to sustain stability in the future.

 Only users who have a paid subscription or are part of a corporate subscription are able to print or copy content.